Comparing remote files with Vim

 vim scp://remote.example.com//tmp/somefile.txt

-Behind the scenes Vim will then copy the file to /tmp
+Behind the scenes Vim will then copy the file to /tmp, and changes made to

 this file will be copied back to the remote host via scp.